 While there are many different browser types, Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, and Safari are the most widely used browsers, and the only browsers we support.
 Below we’ll cover private browsing and several common issues with resolutions for some of these browsers.

 Microsoft Edge is a browser that was created to replace Internet Explorer on newer Windows operating systems.
 If you are having difficulties loading or accessing a page using Edge, one troubleshooting option to try opening your page in InPrivate mode.
-See the appropriate menu below depending on which version of Microsoft Edge you’re using.

 To launch InPrivate mode in Microsoft Edge, click the Settings and more icon in the top right-hand corner of your browser and select New InPrivate window.
 Alternatively, you can use keyboard shortcuts to open InPrivate mode while in Microsoft Edge as well.